UTSA Roadrunners football: Jeff Traylor era (2020–present)

 On December 9, 2019, Arkansas running backs coach Jeff Traylor was hired as the 3rd head coach in the program's history.
 Upon accepting the position Traylor was tasked with shaping the program's culture and did so by introducing the "210 Triangle of Toughness".
 The "Triangle of Toughness" grew to be more than just representing San Antonio (through the city's area code), but the identity of the program.
 Players and coaches are expected to embody all traits of the triangle: Selflessness, perfect effort, integrity, passion and toughness.
 After going 2-0 in Coach Traylor's first season as Head Coach, the program received votes in the Associated Press Top 25 Poll for the first time.
 Traylor also became the first head coach in program history to start his career with three wins after beating MTSU on September 25, 2020.
 UTSA finished the 2020 regular season with a record of 7-4 along with a second bowl game appearance in program history at the First Responder Bowl.
 In Traylor's second season at the helm UTSA would go on to complete the 2021 regular season campaign with an 11-1 record.
 This would account for the most wins in a single regular season and the longest win streak in program history.

 Under Coach Traylor the UTSA Football program earned its first top 25 rankings in week 8 of the 2021 season.
 The rankings included ESPN's Power Rankings (#24), USA Today Sports AFCA Coach's Poll (#25), and in the Associated Press Top 25 (#24).
-UTSA was controversially left out of the initial College Football Playoff ranking for the 2021 season and became the second undefeated team to be snubbed in history.
+UTSA was controversially left out of the initial College Football Playoff ranking for the 2021 season and became the second undefeated team to be excluded from the initial ranking in history.
 However the following week the Roadrunners made history once again becoming ranked by the College Football Playoff Selection Committee for the first time in program history.
 This also marked the first time in program history that UTSA was ranked in all three polls/rankings (Associated Press #15, USA Today Sports AFCA Coach's Poll #16, and #23 in the College Football Playoff Selection Committee rankings).
-On October 21, 2021, it was announced that UTSA had joined The American and would start participating as a conference member in 2023.
+On October 21, 2021, it was announced that UTSA had joined the American and started participating as a conference member in 2023.